20 Slang Terms From the 1990s No One Uses Anymore

 Example: “Your Vanilla Ice dance moves are totally fly!”

-When your sentence need a little extra emphasis, this word will do the trick.
+When your sentence needs a little extra emphasis, this piece of 90s lingo will do the trick.
 It’s an adjective that automatically adds three exclamation points.

 Example: “I just watched the O.J.
 Simpson verdict, and I am hella surprised!”